Michael-Mulholland/Graph-Theory-Project/README.md

 The shunt function then returns the converted output list to string

-====

-Complie Function
+**Complie Function**
-It takes the posfix regular expression created in the Shunt Function and turns it into an NFA.
+* It takes the posfix regular expression created in the Shunt Function and turns it into an NFA.

-The posfix regular expression is reversed and looped through.
+* The posfix regular expression is reversed and looped through.

-A character will be popped from the postfix,
+* A character will be popped from the postfix,

-if the character is a '.':
+* if the character is a '.':
-	Concatenation
+      - Concatenation
-	Two fragments are popped off the stack. (frag1 and frag2) Point frag2's accept state at frag1's start state
+      - Two fragments are popped off the stack. (frag1 and frag2)
+      - Point frag2's accept state at frag1's start state
-	The new start state is frag2's start state
+      - The new start state is frag2's start state
-	The new accept state is frag1's accept state
+      - The new accept state is frag1's accept state

-if the character is a '|':
+* if the character is a '|':
-	OR
+      - OR
-        Pop two fragments of the stack. (frag1 and frag2) Creates a new start and accept state - the new start state is connected to both frag1 and frag2's start state Point frag1's and frag2's old accept states at the new accept state
+      - Pop two fragments of the stack. (frag1 and frag2)
+      - Creates a new start and accept state - the new start state is connected to both frag1 and frag2's start state
+      - Point frag1's and frag2's old accept states at the new accept state

-if the character is a '*':
+* if the character is a '*':
-	Zero or More
+      - Zero or More
-        Pop a single fragment off the stack. (frag) Create a new start and accept states - but point the start state to to the old start state and the new accept state The old accept state is then connect to the old start state and the new accept state.
+      - Pop a single fragment off the stack. (frag)
+      - Create a new start and accept states - but point the start state to to the old start state and the new accept state
+      - The old accept state is then connect to the old start state and the new accept state.

-if the character is a '?':
+* if the character is a '?':
-	Zero or one
+      - Zero or one
-        Pop a single fragment off the stack. (frag) Create a new start and accept state - but point the new start state to to the old start state and the new accept state The old accept state is then connect to the new accept state (only) - It doen't connect to the new start state at all.
+      - Pop a single fragment off the stack. (frag)
+      - Create a new start and accept state - but point the new start state to to the old start state and the new accept state
+      - The old accept state is then connect to the new accept state (only) - It doen't connect to the new start state at all.

-if the character is a '+':
+* if the character is a '+':
-	One or many
+      - One or many
-	Pop a single fragment off the stack. (frag)
+      - Pop a single fragment off the stack. (frag)
-	Creates a new start and accept state - the start state is connented to the old frag's start state The old accept state is then connect to the old start state and the new accept state.
+      - Creates a new start and accept state - the start state is connented to the old frag's start state
+      - The old accept state is then connect to the old start state and the new accept state.

-The else statement is for all characters that are not special.
+* The else statement is for all characters that are not special.
 A new accept and start state is created and nothing is popped off the stack.
-The label is set to the character that is been read and the edges is connented to the new accept state.
+* The label is set to the character that is been read and the edges is connented to the new accept state.

-A new instance of Frag is created to represent the new NFA and joins two NFA's into one NFA.
+* A new instance of Frag is created to represent the new NFA and joins two NFA's into one NFA.
 It then returns exactly one NFA

-====

-Followes Function
+**Followes Function**
 It's a recursive function that adds a state to a set, and follows all of the e(psilon) arrows but only if we haven't already seen the state.

-Match Function
+**Match Function**
 The compile function is called and it compiles the regular expression into an NFA.
 The followes function is then called and adds the first state and follows all e(psilon) arrows.
 The for loop, loops through the string (s).
 If the label is equal to the character, then add the state arrow to the current set of states.
 This function will return TRUE if the regular expression regex matches the string s, otherwise it returns FALSE.

-Tests
+**Tests**
 A few hard coded test to see if my program works.
 If you run the runner.py file, the tests within regex.py will not be executed.
 If you run the regex.py file, the tests will be excuted.
 The for loop, loops through all teh tests and out puts any errors.

-VIM
+**VIM**
 Vim is a highly configurable text editor for efficiently creating and changing any kind of text.
 It is included as "vi" with most UNIX systems and with Apple OS X.

 Vim is rock stable and is continuously being developed to become even better.
 Among its features are: